Paul Brown is an Associate Solicitor in the Medical Negligence and Serious Injury (MNSI) team.

 Paul has a keen interest in supporting people whom have sustained serious injury and their families through the legal process from start to finish.
 He has successfully won a number of multi-million-pound claims on behalf of seriously injured clients, defending their rights to significant claims when challenged and, in a number of amputation cases, providing the resources for the best modern prosthetics, treatment including muscle re-innervation and rehabilitation.

-Originally from Washington, Tyne & Wear, Paul completed one of the first law and business degrees in Hull at what is now Lincoln University, before moving back to the North East to complete his Legal Practice Course at Northumbria University.
+Originally from Washington, Tyne & Wear, Paul completed one of the first law and business degrees in Hull at what is now Lincoln University where graduated with a BA degree, before moving back to the North East to complete his Legal Practice Course at Northumbria University.
+He qualified in 2000.

 Paul now lives in Prudhoe, Northumberland and is a keen runner running with his local club 'The Prudhoe Plodders' and helping out at his local park run on a Saturday.